Back to blog

 Why LLM Products Need A Different Operating Model

 LLM products behave differently because many important changes happen outside the trained model.
-A team can change a system prompt, add a knowledge source, adjust retrieval ranking, expose a new tool, switch model providers, or alter refusal rules without retraining a model.
-Each change can affect quality, safety, cost, latency, and user trust.
+A team can change a system prompt, add a knowledge source, adjust retrieval ranking, expose a new tool, switch model providers, or alter refusal rules without retraining anything.
+Each change can alter quality, safety, cost, latency, and user trust.

 Where MLOps Still Matters

-MLOps remains important when the product uses trained models, classifiers, ranking models, forecasts, embeddings, or fine-tuned components.
 LLMOps does not replace data engineering, model evaluation, deployment automation, or drift monitoring.
 It adds another layer for generative behavior.
+Many products still rely on classifiers, forecasts, embeddings, rerankers, fine-tuned components, or scoring models that need disciplined machine learning development services.

 Build A Release Playbook Instead Of A Prompt Checklist